 One of the most common causes of vehophobia is a traumatic experience involving a vehicle or driving.
 Most often, the person is involved in a serious car accident or has a loved one who was involved in a car accident.

-Other triggers of vehophobia can include seeing a serious accident, especially if it resulted in a traumatic injury or death.
+Other triggers of vehophobia can include seeing a car accident, especially if it resulted in a traumatic injury or death.
 In some cases, vehophobia occurs as a side effect of a general anxiety disorder; if someone has a hard time dealing with stress or anxiety-inducing conditions, they might find driving in traffic or in dangerous conditions too fearful to be possible.

 How Is Vehophobia Treated?